Purple heart plant (Tradescantia pallida) is the queen of all plants!

 Tradescantia pallida Purple Heart Planting Guide

-If you don’t have a purple heart plant in your yard, its best time to grow and enjoy its mesmerizing beauty.
+If you don’t have a purple heart plant in your yard, it’s the best time to grow and enjoy its mesmerizing beauty.

 Without any further delay, let’s begin the purple queen planting guide.